Interview with Julie Liddle:

 Listen to the segment of our interview in 2014

 After being a person who was looking for support, soon it was Julie giving others support.
 She went on to join the Brain Tumour Support as a Support Group Worker.
 Things were going well.

-Hi Julie, how are you doing since your new diagnosis and recovery?
+How are you doing since your new diagnosis?

 I was in shock and disbelief that it was back, like a numbness.

 I did struggle with my emotions in the beginning and was able to access some counselling, although it was not the best and I ended up leaving the job I loved, managing a nursery as it all became too difficult.

 This was a massive loss for me as I a week before diagnosis I had graduated with a BA Hons degree in Early Childhood Studies

 What do you do now in your life in the week?

 After I left managing a nursery, I decided to train to become a counsellor.
 This took 4 years of study and practising counselling, I qualified in November 2017.

 In December 2017 I left my Brain Tumour Support Worker position, my dad was very poorly, and I wanted to pursue a career in counselling.